Arthritis of the big toe (Hallux Rigidus)

 When can I start driving again?

-This is a difficult question to answer as it varies between patients.
-Your healthcare professionals are not able to take responsibility for this.
-You will need to check with your insurance company as to when they will be willing to insure you to drive again.
-It is important not to be in a cast or boot when driving, and you must be able to do an emergency stop safely before driving again.
+You will need to check with your insurance company about when they will be willing to insure you to drive again.
+You must not be in a cast or boot when driving.
+You must be able to do an emergency stop safely before driving again.

 When can I return to work?